 With COVID-19 and the Flu having shown to produce similar symptoms, the two have been linked together from the beginning.
 Both COVID-19 and the Flu are infectious respiratory illnesses and share some of the same characteristics so it can be difficult to tell the difference between the two.
 Some of the similarities they share are in the symptoms, as they are both known to cause fever, cough, body aches and fatigue.
 Both illnesses can also result in pneumonia and are not able to be treated by antibiotics since they are viruses and antibiotics only work on bacterial infections.
 It is key to note as well, that COVID-19 is caused by one virus, the novel 2019 coronavirus, while the flu is caused by a variety of different types and strains of influenza.

 Please visit our nearest clinic (CLICK HERE FOR LOCATIONS) to be seen.
-We recommend you call in advance or notify staff immediately upon arrival of your symptoms and request a procedure mask.
-Once you’ve made contact with clinic staff they will provide you further instruction for care.
-At the provider’s discretion you may be screened for Influenza A, B, and Strep as a qualifying measure for a COVID-19 test collection.
-If it is determined necessary by a provider and we have test collection supplies in stock, a collection may be performed for a COVID-19 test.
-The collected test sample will then be sent out to a commercial lab for testing and analysis.
+We recommend you call in advance or notify staff immediately upon arrival of your symptoms and request a procedure mask, if you don’t have your own mask.
+Masks are required at all clinics.
+Once you’ve made contact with clinic staff, they will provide you further instruction for care.
+At the provider’s discretion, you may be screened for Influenza A, B, and Strep as well as having COVID-19 testing or specimen collection.
+Depending on the type of testing materials available, a Rapid Test may be conducted and you will have results in as little as 15 minutes or a test sample will be have to be collected and sent out to a commercial lab for testing and analysis.

 COVID-19 Testing/Rapid Testing: Our clinics primarily serve as collection sites which means if a patient meets the provider-determined criteria to order a test for COVID-19, a sample collection may be conducted at our clinics and be sent offsite for testing at an official lab where the final results will be determined.
 However, we do offer Rapid Testing at clinics where resources are available that provide patients results in as little as 15 minutes and allows our providers to make the most appropriate and efficient treatment recommendations and infection control decisions.
 Due to limited supplies, at this time we are reserving these tests for patients who have met provider-determined criteria based on CDC priority.